tekisolves/tekisolves.github.io/_posts/2024-07-15-generative-AI.md

 ### Who's Leading the Cloud Gaming Revolution?

 **Amazon Luna**
 Amazon Luna is making waves with its affordable cloud gaming service.
 If you have an Amazon Prime membership, you’re already in!
-It’s packed with a growing library of games and works on various devices, making it super convenient&#8203;:citation[oaicite:4]{index=4}&#8203;.
+It’s packed with a growing library of games and works on various devices, making it super convenient.

 **Netflix Games**
 Netflix Games is still in its early days but is already causing a stir.
-Currently available on mobile devices and included in your Netflix subscription, it’s set to expand and offer even more gaming goodness soon&#8203;:citation[oaicite:3]{index=3}&#8203;.
+Currently available on mobile devices and included in your Netflix subscription, it’s set to expand and offer even more gaming goodness soon.

 **Google Stadia and Nvidia GeForce Now**
 Don’t forget about Google Stadia and Nvidia GeForce Now.
 These platforms offer robust game libraries and high-performance streaming, perfect for both casual and hardcore gamers.
-Whether you're looking for a quick gaming session or some serious competitive play, they’ve got you covered&#8203;:citation[oaicite:2]{index=2}&#8203;.
+Whether you're looking for a quick gaming session or some serious competitive play, they’ve got you covered.

 ### Why Cloud Gaming Rocks